 SBA microloan program: The Small Business Administration works with approved lenders who provide microloans of up to $50,000.
 The lenders are non-profit community-based organizations that work with eligible borrowers.
 Although each specific lender has its own unique requirements, most require some collateral and the personal guarantee of the business owner.
 Here’s how to apply for SBA microloans.

 USDA microloan program: Farmers can obtain a loan of up to $50,00 through the U.S. Department of Agriculture for farm-related costs.
-For example, you can use the funds to make a down payment, improve farm buildings, buy essential tools, purchase bees, and more.
+For example, you can use the funds to make a down payment, finance farm equipment, improve farm buildings, buy essential tools, purchase bees, and more.

 Peer-to-peer microloans.
 Investors can provide microloans to business owners through a variety of peer-to-peer lending platforms.
 Check out the top peer-to-peer lending platforms today and discover what is peer to peer lending.